Chronic Rhinitis (cont.)

 - Keep windows closed during high pollen times.

-- Eliminate house plants, and bathe pets frequently or give away dander-producing pets.
+- bathe pets frequently or do not adopt or purchase dander-producing pets.

 Avoidance of nasal irritants: Nasal irritants usually do not lead to the typical immune response seen with classical allergies, but nevertheless they can mimic or make allergies worse, as in vasomotor rhinitis.
 Examples of these irritants include cigarette smoke, perfume, aerosol sprays, smoke, smog, and car exhaust.

-Identifying the possible allergens may be just as hard as avoiding them.
-In some, this may be identified by a very careful history taken by their physician.
-Details of the patient's possible exposure to allergens or irritant at home or the workplace may give some clues.
-In others, even a very detailed history may not reveal a possible trigger.
-Therefore, a consultation with an allergy specialist (allergy and immunologist) may be prudent.
-The allergy doctor may perform some simple skin tests to try to identify common environmental allergies.
+Possible allergens may be identified by a very careful history taken by a health-care professional.
+Details of the patient's possible exposure to allergens or irritants at home or the workplace may give clues.
+An allergy specialist (allergy and immunologist) can perform skin tests to try to identify common environmental allergies.

 Allergies & Asthma